vasanth76/ToDoList_Application/README.md

 # ToDoList_Application
 Packages to install before running this Project:
-  1. Install this packages in the ToDoApp.Android Xamarin.forms
+  1. Install this packages in the ToDoApp.Android:
+      Xamarin.forms
       Xamarin.Essentials
-  2. Install this packages in the ToDoApp NETStandard.Libraray v2.0.3
+  2. Install this packages in the ToDoApp:
+      NETStandard.Libraray v2.0.3
       Xamarin.forms
       Xamarin.Essentials